-A Credential is simply a credential issued by the Cluster to a certain User in the form of a JWT-like token in order to be used later for authentication.
-Credentials are typically but not necessarily created for WORKLOAD
+A Credential is simply a credential issued by the Cluster to a certain User in the form of a JWT-like token to be used later for authentication.
+Credentials are typically, but not necessarily, created for WORKLOAD

 Users since HUMAN

 Users should almost always authenticate with an IdP IdentityProvider such as OpenID Connect or SAML 2.0 (read more here).
-A Credential can be configured to have an expiration date, can also have a set of Policies and inline Policies attached to it that are automatically copied to the Sessions created by the Credential upon a successful authentication.
+A Credential can be configured with an expiration date, and can also have a set of Policies and inline Policies attached to it that are automatically copied to the Sessions created by the Credential upon a successful authentication.

 Types